Lithuania

 Current environmental issues affecting the Lithuanian people: water pollution; air pollution; deforestation; threatened animal and plant species; chemicals and waste materials released into the environment contaminate soil and groundwater; soil degradation and erosion.

-Google maps Lithuania
+Google Maps Lithuania

 The capital and other divisions